mb-BCA/SiReNetA/NamingConventions.md

 - model-based network analysis --> flow-based, diffusion-based, response-based, impulse-based, perturbation-based, ...
 - response --> activity, influence, flow, **response**
 - dynamic response --> temporal response.
-- total response --> network response, network response, network flow, … ("total" is not a good term because it could mean the whole-network, or the total response over time.)
+- total response --> network response, global network response, network flow, … ("total" is not a good term because it could mean the whole-network, or the total response over time.)
 - in-/out-response --> node response.
 - in-response --> node sensitivity/reactivity?
+Integration?
 - out-response --> node influence?
 Centrality?
+Broadcasting?
 - If network/node/link response are the temporal evolution of the network/node/link, then how to call the sum over time (integral) of those quantities?

-##### Internal naming for the canonical models, to decide upon
+##### Naming for the canonical models, to decide upon

 These names are relevant because they are the "short names" we should use to "tag" the functions that are specific for each model.
 And, for simplicity and coherence, these should be the same names we will use in v3 for the class attribute that specifies the canonical model.